feendrache/Godot4_msca/docs/quickstart.md

 ## Installation and Quickstart

 ### Installation
 You need to download the addons/msca content of this repository and place it in your project.
-Alle Plugins you want to use in your project need to be in an addons folder in your ressources folder of the project.
+Alle Plugins you want to use in your project need to be in an addons folder in your base/res folder of the project.

 ![grafik](https://github.com/feendrache/Godot4_msca/assets/33016907/fa9a1dc5-0202-49e6-b597-23a11d219466)